agentgt/jirm/README.md

 --------------

 You need a JirmFactory to use Jirm.
-Right now Spring JDBC is the only implementation but it is trivial to support other JDBC wrappers.
+Right now Spring JDBC is the only implementation but it is trivial to support other JDBC wrappers by implementing `SqlExecutor` interface.

 Spring Config:
 ```xml